-Fixing the software issues is easier than doing so for hardware ones which require replacing the speaker itself.
+Fixing the software issues is easier than doing so for hardware ones that require replacing the speaker itself.
 You can do that by yourself and for free.
 But, how do you know if the problem with a non-working iPhone speaker is software-based or hardware-based?

-It might be difficult to know and sometimes people end up spending much money trying to replace the speaker repeatedly only to realize later that the problem is with the iPhone’s software.
-So, it’s advisable to always try a software fixing first before going for the speaker replacement; it’s cheaper and more efficient.
+It might be difficult to know and sometimes people end up spending money trying to replace the speaker repeatedly only to realize later that the problem is with the iPhone’s software.
+So, it’s advisable to always try software fixing first before going for the speaker replacement; it’s cheaper and more efficient.

-The other practical way to determine the non-working iPhone speaker’s cause is to call someone with the iPhone speaker.
+The other practical way to determine the non-working iPhone speaker is to call someone with the iPhone speaker.
 Call any number and turn on the speakerphone.
 If you can hear the ringing sound, it means the built-in speaker is good and it could be a small software problem that can be resolved using the methods discussed below.